duckneocrex/duckneocrex/README.md

+# About
+Old school programmer.
 I'm becoming a fan of Symfony.
 Twig templating is awesome.
 My first web application was written in ColdFusion.

+# Projects
+I'm working on some projects...

+Stay tuned...

 <!---
 - 👋 Hi, I’m @duckneocrex